-12 However, there are presently various ways of thinking among investors and other market participants, and other international agreements on social bonds may potentially be made in the future.
-It is necessary to keep in mind that an individual social bond therefore is to be evaluated and selected by each market participant based on their own ways of thinking.
+12 However, there are presently various ways of thinking among investors and other market participants, and, discussions in EU, etc. to extend their efforts to clarify economic activities that are environmentally sustainable into other areas such as social objectives.
+Going forward, the discussions on social areas may be more active and other international agreements on social bonds may potentially be made in the future.
+It is necessary to keep in mind that an individual social bond therefore is to be evaluated and selected by each investor and market participant based on their own ways of thinking.